4balage4/4balage4/README.md

 A decade later, after achieving so much, I found myself asking, 'What’s the next adventure🏔️?
 And that’s how my journey in web development began.

-Today, I focus my own projects, continuous learning.
+Today, I focus on my own projects, continuous learning.
 However I am always open for new challenges!